Mumbai Travel Guide

 The largest and most cosmopolitan city in India, a holiday in Mumbai (formerly Bombay) is an experience in contrasts, from the glitz and glamour of Bollywood to the terrible poverty of its beggars; from the Gothic splendour of colonialism, to the ornate beauty of Indian architecture; from the palaces and temples that inspire, to the smog, garbage and throngs that hamper the experience.
 There is nothing dull or tired about Mumbai, and simply soaking up the atmosphere in the streets is sufficient to open the mind and the heart to what this fascinating country is all about.

 A holiday in Mumbai is not for the faint-hearted because the sheer size and scope of this city is daunting.
 Globetrotters who revel in people-watching, and those who enjoy shopping for bargains in chaotic markets are good candidates for a Mumbai holiday.
 Those keen to party will find that Mumbai has the best nightlife of India's cities.
 Tourists tend to gravitate first and foremost to the Colaba district, on the southernmost peninsula of the city, for the good hotels and restaurants, and the landmark Gateway to India.

 Best time to visit Mumbai

-The climate of Mumbai is generally hot and humid throughout the year, but the best time to travel to Mumbai is in the winter months between November and February, when conditions are slightly more bearable.
-Avoid the monsoon season (between June and September), when your holiday is likely to be swamped by heavy rain and flooding.
+The climate of Mumbai is generally hot and humid throughout the year.
+The best time to travel to Mumbai is in the winter months between November and February, when conditions are slightly more bearable.
+Avoid the monsoon season (between June and September), when the city is likely to be swamped by heavy rain and flooding.
 Read more on Mumbai's Climate and Weather.

 What to see in Mumbai